Achievable logoAchievable logo

 7. ∞0

-To resolve these, we’ll have to algebraically manipulate the expression using techniques like factoring, rationalizing, or combining with common denominators before retrying direct substitution.
+To resolve these, you’ll usually rewrite the expression using algebraic techniques - such as factoring, rationalizing, or combining terms with common denominators - and then try substitution again.

-Many limits can be simplified with factoring.
-The primary goal is to rewrite the expression and cancel out the “problem area,” turning the indeterminate form into a solvable one.
+Many limits simplify after factoring.
+The main idea is to rewrite the expression so you can cancel the factor that creates the “problem area,” turning an indeterminate form into something you can evaluate.

 Example